 - Allow only jumping/somersaulting/crawling/crab walking from one area of the course to another.

-- Put down some Balance Beams as described in game number 2.
+- Put down some balance beams as described in game #2.

-- One of my personal favorites as kid – crawling through tunnels made from blankets or sheets hung over chairs and couches.
+- One of my personal favorites as kid – crawling through tunnels made from blankets or sheets hung across chairs and couches.

-- Perform various exercises like 20 jumping jacks.
+- Perform various exercises such as 20 jumping jacks, etc.

 - Crawl under tables

-If you are tired of the same old indoor group games for kids, shake up your game of hide-and-seek a little with only one person hiding and everyone else doing the seeking.
+Tired of the same old indoor group games for kids?
+Shake up your game of hide-and-seek a little with only one person hiding and everyone else doing the seeking.
 In the game of Sardines, as soon as a seeker finds the hider, he or she must join the hider in the hiding spot.
 (It’s a fun challenge to discover a hiding spot that will fit your whole crowd!)
 The last person to find the spot becomes the hider for the next round.

 Hide and Seek

-This has to be one of oldest games on planet Earth.
+This has to be one of the oldest games on planet Earth.
 It ranks among my favorite indoor games for family get-togethers.
 Anyone from tot to grandma can play along.
-Variations of hide and seek are wonderful games to play in a big house, but can be scaled down for a smaller home.
-Buy It: Hide and Seek Puppy Game For Kids (This is a good way to modify hide and seek for smaller kids).
+(This is a good way to modify hide and seek for smaller kids).

 In the dark: The variations of this game can be truly fun for both kids and adults.
 Hide and seek in the dark (or dim room) can be a mildly spooky thrill.
 It really can be a lot harder to find someone, which appeals to older kids.
 As with all games, exercise caution and talk ahead of time about what’s off limits.